sxyazi/go-collection/README.md

   </details>

-- MapGroupBy: Groups items in a collection using the value of the given key as the identifier, only dicts are supported
+- `MapGroupBy` groups items in a collection using the value of the given key as the identifier, only maps are supported

   <details>
   <summary>Examples</summary>